 Stimulating the breasts may also help bring on full labor by making contractions stronger and longer.
-In fact, in traditional inductions, doctors often use the drug Pitocin, which is a synthetic form of oxytocin.
+In fact, in medical inductions, healthcare professionals often use the drug Pitocin, which is a synthetic form of oxytocin.

-According to the study, the average duration was 3.8 hours for the first phase (dilation), 16 minutes for the second phase (pushing and delivery), and five minutes for the third phase (delivery of the placenta).
+According to the study, the average duration was 3.8 hours for the first phase (dilation), 16 minutes for the second phase (pushing and delivery), and 5 minutes for the third phase (delivery of the placenta).

-By comparison, many women in the control group needed other induction methods like synthetic oxytocin to get things going.
+By comparison, many women in the control group needed other induction methods, like synthetic oxytocin, to get things going.
 Over 8 percent of women in the control group had a cesarean delivery.

-Step 1: Choose Your Tool
+Step 1: Choose your tool

-Step 2: Focus on the Areola
+Step 2: Focus on the areola

-Step 3: Use Care
+Step 3: Use care

 It is possible to get too much of a good thing.
 Follow these guidelines to prevent overstimulation: